priimak/til/scala/magnet_pattern.md

 Motivation
 ----------

-Consider a case where we have a certain parametrized type, and we wish to pass object of that type to a a function where only certain parameter types are acceptable.
-Normally this is impossible ensure at compile time due to a type erasure in Java and by proxy in Scala [1].
-For example, let say we would like to have a function `count(...)` that accepts either list of integers of strings and in the first case returns sum of all integers in the list and in second case sum of length of each string.
+Consider a case where we have a certain parametrized type and we wish to pass object of that type to a function where only certain parameter types are acceptable.
+Normally this is impossible to ensure at compile time due to a type erasure in Java and by proxy in Scala [1].
+For example, let say we would like to have a function `count(...)` that accepts either list of integers or list of strings and in the first case returns sum of all integers in the list and in second case sum of length of each string.
 We can try do define these functions like so:
 ```scala
 def count(strings: List[String]): Int = strings.map(_.length).sum
 def count(strings: List[Int]): Int = strings.sum
 ```
 Attempt to compile this code, however, will lead to an error
 ```
 Error:(3, 9) double definition: